Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Application

-The left part of Figure~\ref{estimated_child_group} shows the perturbation of the intercept by the \emph{c\_age} effect, i.e., the expected densities for couples without minor children (\emph{c\_age other}), for couples with children aged \emph{0-6}, and for couples with children aged \emph{7-18} living in \emph{West} Germany in 1991.
+The left part of Figure~\ref{estimated_child_group} shows the expected densities for couples without minor children (\emph{c\_age other}), for couples with children aged \emph{0-6}, and for couples with children aged \emph{7-18} living in \emph{West} Germany in 1991.
 The circles at~$0.5$ represent the expected relative frequency of dual-earner households.
 Our main finding is that the expected density on $(0, 1)$ for \emph{c\_age other} is unimodal with a maximum above 0.4, while the densities for \emph{c\_age 0-6} and \emph{7-18} are bimodal with both maxima to the left of 0.4.
 The latter show a similar shape, but are scaled differently.
 The relative frequencies of dual-earner households (circles at $0.5$) and the two types of single-earner households (dashes at $0$, $1$) are similar for couples with children aged \emph{7-18} years and couples without minor children, respectively.
 In contrast, the relative frequency of non-working women is much higher and the relative frequency of dual-earner households is much lower for couples with children aged \emph{0-6}.
 The right part of the figure shows the clr transformed effect for interpretation via (log) odds ratios, see Section~\ref{chapter_interpretation}.
 As \emph{c\_age=other} is the reference category, we have $\clr [\betah_{other}] = 0$.
 The clr transformed effects of \emph{c\_age 0-6} and \emph{7-18} again show similar shapes on $(0, 1)$, but shifted vertically.
-As the log odds ratio of $\betah_k$ and $\betah_{other}$ for $s$ compared to $t$ corresponds to vertical differences within $\clr [\betah_k], ~k \in \{\emph{0-6}, \emph{7-18}\}$, the log odds ratio of $\betah_{\emph{0-6}}$ and $\betah_{other}$ is similar to the one of $\betah_{\emph{7-18}}$ and $\betah_{other}$.
-This implies they have similar impact on the shape of a density.
-Both log odds ratios are always negative for $s < t \in (0, 1)$, i.e., the odds for a larger versus a smaller income share are always smaller for couples with minor children than for couples without minor children, reflecting the strong childhood penalty in \emph{West} Germany in 1991.
-See Appendix~\ref{appendix_estimated_effects} for quantitative examples of concrete odds ratios.
+As the log odds ratio of $\betah_k$ and $\betah_{other}$ for $s$ compared to $t$ corresponds to vertical differences within $\clr [\betah_k]$ at $s$ and $t$, $k \in \{\emph{0-6}, \emph{7-18}\}$, the log odds ratio of $\betah_{\emph{0-6}}$ and $\betah_{other}$ is similar to the one of $\betah_{\emph{7-18}}$ and $\betah_{other}$, implying similar impact on the shape of the density.
+Due to the monotonicity of both effect functions, both log odds ratios are always negative for $s > t \in (0, 1)$ (e.g., $-4.2$ for $\betah_{\emph{0-6}}$ and $-3.4$ for $\betah_{\emph{7-18}}$ for $s = 0.9, t = 0.1$), i.e., the odds for any larger versus any smaller income share are always smaller for couples with than for couples without minor children (by factor $\exp(-4.2) \approx 0.01$ for $\betah_{\emph{0-6}}$ and $\exp(-3.4) \approx 0.03$ for $\betah_{\emph{7-18}}$ for $s = 0.9, t = 0.1$), reflecting the strong childhood penalty in \emph{West} Germany in 1991.